How Much Does It Really Cost to Build and Run a Cruise Ship? And How Do They Make Money?

 Two vibrant, layered tropical cocktails on the bar of an MSC cruise ship.
 Each drink features a gradient of colors from creamy white to deep red, garnished with a pineapple slice and a cherry.
 The reflective bar surface enhances the colorful and festive presentation of the drinks, set against a backdrop of a bustling bar scene.

 The real moneymakers?
-Casinos, spas, speciality restaurants, and suite upgrades.
-If you’re cruising in an inside cabin and skipping the extras, the cruise line probably isn’t making much, or might even take a small loss on your fare.
+Casinos, spas, specialty restaurants, and suite upgrades.
+This is why spending all that money in the casino is likely to get you invited back and your room comped!
+But if you’re cruising in an inside cabin and skipping the extras, the cruise line probably isn’t making much, or might even take a small loss on your fare.

 Cruise Ships vs. Hotels: Who Makes More?